NGIS72/OpenGlobe.Avalonia/README.md

 **Note: OpenGlobe is great for learning along with our book, 3D Engine Design for Virtual Globes.
 But for a production quality, open source, virtual globe by the same authors (plus more), check out [Cesium](https://cesiumjs.org)!**

 OpenGlobe is a 3D engine for virtual globes (think [Google Earth](http://earth.google.com) or [NASA World Wind](http://worldwind.arc.nasa.gov)) designed to illustrate the engine design and rendering techniques described in our book, [3D Engine Design for Virtual Globes](http://www.virtualglobebook.com).
-It is written in C# (with full support for running on Linux using [Mono](http://www.mono-project.com)) and uses the OpenGL 3.3 core profile via [OpenTK](http://www.opentk.com).
+It is written in C# and uses the OpenGL 3.3 core profile via [OpenTK](http://www.opentk.com).
 It is not a complete virtual globe application, but is rather a core engine and a number of runnable examples.

 OpenGlobe has the following features and capabilities: